Ingersoll Rand (IR)

 Ingersoll Rand Net Debt Position

-12. Key Takeaways from Ingersoll Rand’s Q3 Results
+12. Key Takeaways from Ingersoll Rand’s Q4 Results

 13. Is Now The Time To Buy Ingersoll Rand?

 When it comes to Ingersoll Rand’s business quality, there are some positives, but it ultimately falls short.
-Although its revenue growth was mediocre over the last five years, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-Be wary, however, as Ingersoll Rand’s organic revenue declined.
+Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+Tread carefully with this one, however, as its organic revenue declined.

-Ingersoll Rand’s P/E ratio based on the next 12 months is 22.8x.
+Ingersoll Rand’s P/E ratio based on the next 12 months is 27.2x.
 While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better investments elsewhere.
+We're fairly confident there are better stocks to buy right now.